-6. Accommodate various forms of commercial office and small retail uses could be within portions of the Township located most closely to Route 42 and 33.
+6. Accommodate various forms of commercial office, research and development, light industrial, and small retail uses within portions of the Township located along Route 42.

 If a large-scale Planned Commercial, Office, & Industrial Development does not occur, parcel-by-parcel development may occur.
 If this is the case, developers should be encouraged to review the PCD considerations and consult the vision and principles established in the master plan to ensure their proposals are consistent with the community's values.
 The Township should consider amendments to its B-2 General Business zoning classification to disallow speculative strip center development.
-Site design language could also be tightened to ensure more consistent development along the corridor.
+At the time of this plan, the Zoning Commission was developing an overlay district to ensure more consistent development along the corridors.